Disclaimer: Those you recognize belong to Tolkien. I do not own them. Those you do not recognize belong to me.

 A horse.
 The sun setting.
 The forest outside Imladris.
 A child crying...

 The Elf lord gasped quietly as his eyes snapped open, seeing he was now sitting on the floor leaning back against the closet door.
 Attempting to slow his rapid breathing, Elrond turned his gaze to his left where the voice had come from, recognizing the golden-haired Elf instantly.

 The twice-born Balrog Slayer gave him a small smile.
 "Come, Elrond," he said gently, taking his arm and pulling the other Elf lord to his feet.
-Elrond did not protest as Glorfindel brought him around the broken glass and ink pooling on the floor over to his desk and carefully sat him down in his chair before sitting beside him on the desk.
+Elrond did not protest as Glorfindel brought him around the broken glass and ink pooling on the floor over to his desk and carefully sat him down in his chair before sitting beside him on the wooden surface.
 "I was passing by when I heard the glass shatter.
 What happened?
 Is something wrong?"

 "What did you see?"
 Glorfindel's eyes had narrowed with concern as he gazed into Elrond's paler face, seeming to understand what had happened.
 When he still got no response, he sighed and glanced at the desk, reaching for the glass of water that had been left there.